GMoncrieff/lentilcurtain/content/about/_index.md

 ## Ecology

 Spending time staring at plants in the field to understand their innermost thoughts.
 My research is focussed on linking plant ecology to the carbon and water cycles in Africa and the fynbos biome in particular.
-Often I find remote sensing and ecological models to be the tools best suited to these task.
+Often I find remote sensing and ecological models to be the tools best suited to these tasks.
 Find out more at [SAEON fynbos node](http://www.saeon-fynbos.org/) or visit my [Google Scholar](https://scholar.google.co.za/citations?user=_FFdaCUAAAAJ&hl=en&authuser=1) to see a list of my publications

 ## Teaching